humainary-io/serventis-api-java/README.md

 - **Resources API** – Defines the interface contract for emitting signals describing interactions with shared resources.

+- **Queues API** – Defines the interface contract for emitting signals describing interactions with queue-like systems.

 By separating observation from interpretation, Serventis enables the integration of agents, machine learning models, and scorecards, allowing for context-aware reasoning and autonomous situational awareness.